Category:Harbutt

 Law

-Where "breach of condition" arguably undermined a contract by depriving one party of the advantages that the contract was supposed to ensure, Denning's new concept of "fundamental breach" went further, and said that if the complainant received none of the advantages meant from the contract, and also suffered serious harm from the defendant's behaviour, that the defendant could not hide behind "limitations" clauses in the contract to avoid being sued.
+Although "breach of condition" arguably undermined a contract by depriving one party of the advantages that the contract was supposed to ensure, Denning's new concept of "fundamental breach" went further ... a contract was supposed to provide benefits to both parties, and since Harbutts had received none of the advantages meant to derive from the contract (possessing neither the contracted piping or their own factory), and also suffered serious harm from the defendant's behaviour, that the defendant could not hide behind "limitations" clauses in the contract to avoid being sued.
 WTPC's contract to build a piping system did not protect them from liability from multiple layers of negligence that resulted in the destruction of their client's factory.
+The defendant had done the work, but had not been able to hand the work over to Harbutts.
 This new concept of "fundamental breach" was not generally considered to be good law, and did not "stick".

 Addresses